 The rottweiler is a large, molossoid-type dog breed that originated in Germany.
-Its initial function was to herd cattle and pull carts full of meat for the butcher shops of the time, which is why it began to be named as we know it now, Rottweiler Metzgerhund, which means 'Rottweil butcher dog'.
-It maintained these functions until the arrival of the train in the mid-nineteenth century, when it was no longer necessary to walk cattle to market, and then it was assigned to other tasks, among which were the search and rescue of people, the guide or guard, although it was also used and is used as a police dog.
+His initial function was to herd cattle and pull carts full of meat for the butcher shops of the time, which is why it began to be named as we know it now, Rottweiler Metzgerhund, which means 'Rottweil butcher dog'.
+He maintained these functions until the arrival of the train in the mid-nineteenth century, when it was no longer necessary to walk cattle to market, and then he was assigned to other tasks, among which were the search and rescue of people, the guide or guard, although he was also used as a police dog.

-But the time of its actual appearance remains a mystery, as is the case with most current races.
-It is believed that the ancestors of these animals may have been the dogs that the Romans carried when they invaded Germany, since these animals possessed qualities that fit the description of the Rottweiler today, such as herding skills and a strong protective instinct.
-The Romans founded a town there called Rote Wil, which later gave rise to the name of the breed, so this theory seems to be quite correct.
+But the time of his actual appearance remains a mystery, as is the case with most current races.
+It is believed that the ancestors of these animals may have been the dogs that the Romans carried when they invaded Germany since these animals possessed qualities that fit the description of the Rottweiler today, such as herding skills and a strong protective instinct.
+The Romans founded a town there called Rote Wil, which later gave rise to the breed's name, so this theory seems to be entirely correct.

 Centuries later, approximately in the 8th century AD, the city of Rottweil was founded in Germany, a place built with the same stones as the ruins of the Roman occupations.
-The main characteristic of the locals of this city was that they appreciated their dogs much more than anywhere else in Germany, where they were only considered as work tools.
-That is why they prospered in this city also as pets as well as as helpers, and it was here that the current Rottweiler began to define itself.
+The main characteristic of the locals of this city was that they appreciated their dogs much more than anywhere else in Germany, where they were only considered work tools.
+That is why they prospered in this city as pets and helpers, and it was here that the current Rottweiler began to define himself.
 These ancestors of the Rottweiler were strong and very tough dogs, which were even used in dog fights and could even fight bulls, although they continued to fulfill their main function as herding dogs.

-Years later, the government prohibited the traditional grazing of cattle due to the arrival of industrialization, which caused the specimens of this breed to begin to gradually decrease, until they almost disappeared.
-The old Rottweiler no longer had any job function to fulfill, and there was also no need to protect homes from wild animals, so the breed suffered a significant decline to almost disappear.
+Years later, the government prohibited the traditional grazing of cattle due to the arrival of industrialization, which caused the specimens of this breed to begin to decrease, until they almost disappeared gradually.
+The old Rottweiler no longer had any job function to fulfill, and there was also no need to protect homes from wild animals, so the breed suffered a significant decline to almost disappeared.

-Over time, the Rottweiler became a uniform breed, with a robust and consistent constitution, always maintaining the original characteristics of herding dogs.
+Over time, the Rottweiler became a uniform breed with a robust and consistent constitution, always maintaining the original characteristics of herding dogs.
 They also improved in temperament and work skills, which is why they gained popularity again over the years.
-Although by then herding no longer existed, new ways were found for the Rottweiler to show all its abilities, creating the well-known Schutzhund working test for guard dogs in 1930.
-Thanks to this test, the Rottweiler began to be taken into account by their protective abilities, intelligence and ease in training.
+Although herding no longer existed by then, new ways were found for the Rottweiler to show all its abilities, creating the well-known Schutzhund working test for guard dogs in 1930.
+Thanks to this test, the Rottweiler began to be taken into account by their protective abilities, intelligence, and ease in training.

-Already at the beginning of the 20th century, it was when the breed standard was defined in Germany, and since then it has remained practically unchanged, a guarantee that the characteristics of the Rottweiler have not been modified over the years.
+Already at the beginning of the 20th century, it was when the breed standard was defined in Germany, and since then, he has remained practically unchanged, a guarantee that the characteristics of the Rottweiler have not been modified over the years.

-It was its popularity in Germany during these years that made other countries take an interest in this breed, England being one of the first to import it.
-Although the first copies arrived in 1936, it was not until the end of the war that they were able to focus on raising their own Rottweiler puppies.
+It was his popularity in Germany during these years that made other countries take an interest in this breed, England being one of the first to import him.
+Although the first ones arrived in 1936, it was not until the end of the war that they were able to focus on raising their own Rottweiler puppies.
 The greatest popularity of the breed in this country took place in the 1950s and 60s, and it was precisely in 1960 that the United Kingdom Rottweiler Club was created, originally made up of 25 people who adored the breed.

-The first Rottweiler specimens also arrived in the United States in the 1930s, and in September of that same year the first litter raised in that country was born.
-Although by 1931 there were still very few Rottweilers in the United States, the breed quickly gained popularity, reaching dog show champions in just two decades due to its characteristics and beauty.
+The first Rottweiler specimens also arrived in the United States in the 1930s, and in September of that same year, the first litter raised in that country was born.
+Although by 1931, there were still very few Rottweilers in the United States, the breed quickly gained popularity, reaching dog show champions in just two decades due to his characteristics and beauty.
 In the 1990s, the Rottweiler was one of the most popular breeds in the country, second only to the Labrador Retriever and topping American Kennel Club records.

-The rottweiler is a large dog breed, which is mainly characterized by the way it keeps its proportions.
-It is a powerful and resistant dog, which, however, is not at all rough, since at the same time it is agile and quite fast.
-Their strength, bravery and courage are perhaps the qualities that have made the breed one of the most popular in the world, in addition to their proud presence that never goes unnoticed.
+The Rottweiler is a large dog breed, which is mainly characterized by the way he keeps his proportions.
+He is a powerful and resistant dog, which, however, is not at all rough since at the same time, he is agile and quite fast.
+Their strength, bravery, and courage are perhaps the qualities that have made the breed one of the most popular in the world, in addition to their proud presence that never goes unnoticed.

-Although it has similar characteristics to the other molossoids, the Rottweiler stands out above all of them, since it keeps its proportions much better, is physically more balanced and balanced, which results in a healthier and stronger dog, with a longer average life to that of other breeds of the same size.
+Although he has similar characteristics to the other molossoids, the Rottweiler stands out above all of them, since he keeps his proportions much better, is physically more balanced and balanced, which results in a healthier and stronger dog, with a longer average life than that of other breeds of the same size.

-Its physical characteristics include a medium-length, wide and deep trunk, very strong and not too long legs, and a square head, quite large compared to the rest of the body.
-The muzzle is also of medium length, showing very powerful square jaws, a broad black nose and deep dark eyes.
+His physical characteristics include a medium-length, wide and deep trunk, very strong and not too long legs, and a square head, quite large compared to the rest of the body.
+The muzzle is also of medium length, showing very powerful square jaws, a broad black nose, and deep dark eyes.